National Institutes of Health

 The PI must then update the submission status to ‘ready for submission’, allowing Research Services to review and submit the application.

-All NIH applications should reach Research Services 10 working days before the deadline.
+All NIH applications should reach Research Services 10 working days before the deadline, and must be accompanied by an X5 costing.

 Learn more about ASSIST